Real name: Vincent Markowski

 LET'S GO GALLAGHER (FBO, 1925) was Tom's initial starring feature and over the subsequent four years, twenty-eight other sagebrushers were churned out.
 Enjoying critical praise and fan appeal, Tom concluded his FBO association with PRIDE OF THE PAWNEE (FBO, 1929) and, having gained equestrian talents and dramatic experience, was now considered a full-fledged cowboy hero of the silver screen.

 In the FBO lobby cards above and below, note the mention of "Tom Tyler and his breezy pals", "Tom Tyler and his lovable pals", and the plain ol' "Tom Tyler and his pals".
 One of those pals was a youngster by the name of Frankie Darro.

-Tyler had muscles and was strong --- sponsored by the Los Angeles Athletic Club, Tyler lifted 760 pounds and won the 1928 National A. A. U. (Amateur Athletic Union) heavyweight weightlifting championship (which at that time was for weightlifters weighing 181+ pounds).
+Tyler had muscles and was strong - sponsored by the Los Angeles Athletic Club, he lifted 760 pounds and won the 1928 National A. A. U. (Amateur Athletic Union) heavyweight weightlifting championship (which at that time was for weightlifters weighing 181+ pounds).